 Neil and June Covey

-Proud sponsors of the Overall Winner prize
+Proud sponsors of the Overall Winner prize and the Runner up prize

 “As a long-standing partner of David Shepherd Wildlife Foundation (DSWF), we are thrilled to support Wildlife Artist of the Year for another year.
 This fantastic event exposes the beauty and vulnerability of our world’s wildlife whilst also highlighting the importance of DSWF’s work across Africa and Asia.
 Moore Barlow is proud to be involved.”